Portrait of Monsieur Pertuiset the Lion-Hunter: Reception

 The work places Pertuiset and a lion's body in a setting of trees with purple shadows, with the lion in the background, partially hidden by trees.
 Pertuiset, rather than striking a heroic pose as expected by his fans, is depicted on one knee, with a somewhat pensive expression.
 The setting is of course, imaginary, as Manet had never visited Africa or had witnessed a lion hunt, but the lion pelt may have been modeled after one Pertuiset acquired in a famed 1866 hunt.
 Manet exhibited Portrait of Monsieur Pertuiset the Lion-Hunter at the Paris Salon in 1881 where it received much condemnation from various critics who disliked its flat style, overuse of violet, and the originality of the pose.
-However, despite the negative reviews, Manet was awarded a medal for the work, the first official recognition of his career.
+However, despite the negative reviews, the Salon awarded Manet a medal for the work, the first official recognition of his career.